Skip to content

 It Satisfies Compliance and Insurance Requirements

 Without a documented training program, many businesses face higher cyber insurance premiums or cannot obtain coverage at all.
-The 89% of policies now requiring documented training (per the 2026 National Association of Insurance Commissioners survey) means the cost of going without a program often exceeds the cost of running one.
-Beyond insurance, HIPAA, PCI DSS 4.0, IRS Publication 4557, and the FTC Safeguards Rule all include explicit training mandates with documented penalties.
+HIPAA, PCI DSS 4.0, IRS Publication 4557, and the FTC Safeguards Rule all include explicit training mandates with documented penalties.
 For tax preparers specifically, our IRS Written Information Security Plan guide details exactly what training documentation your WISP must include.
+You can also access our free WISP template for 2026 to get started immediately.

 It Makes Every Other Security Investment More Effective

 Security awareness training multiplies the value of technical controls you already have.
 Email filtering works better when employees report suspicious emails that bypass filters.
-Endpoint detection and response (EDR) systems respond faster when employees report unusual behavior immediately rather than ignoring it.
+Endpoint Detection and Response (EDR) systems respond faster when employees report unusual behavior immediately rather than ignoring it.
+For context on how EDR fits into a broader security stack, see our comparison of EDR vs. MDR vs. XDR.
 Multi-factor authentication prevents account takeovers only when employees understand why they should never share MFA codes or approve unexpected push notifications.
-Your entire security stack performs better when employees actively participate in defense rather than unknowingly undermining it.
+Your entire security stack performs better when employees actively participate in defense.

 It Builds Competitive Advantage